FireLordBruno/FireLordBruno/README.md

 ## Hi there 👋, I am Bruno Silva-Cubillos

 I am a Computer Science student from Montreal, currently studying at Lasalle College.
 I am passionate to bring an advancement to our technology with my skills and to create new contacts with likeminded individuals.
-I am an adept at using Java, C#, Python, and Swift.
+I am an adept at using Java, C#, Python, Swift, and front-end languages such as PHP and JavaScript.
 I have knowledge in Cloudbase databases such as Firebase and am currently looking into AWS to expand my skill range.

 Follow my LinkedIn at [@bscubillos](https://linkedin.com/in/bscubillos/)